goldsmithd/ndbh2/_posts/2020-01-25-cottage-pie.md

 ##image is 427x240

 **Step 1)** Cook lentils – cover with water and bring to the boil then let simmer for around 20 mins.
-If you are using potatoes as lids then boil these for around the same time.<br>
+Boil potatoes for around the same time.<br>

 **Step 2)** Make the gravy - crumble the veg stock cube and add the gravy granules into around 1 pint, or more if you like.
 Microwave for 2 mins and stir then microwave for another minute when you are going to add to the lentils.<br>